CLASSES AND STUDIES

 Pioneers

-The Pioneer Class is a closely knit supportive group of couples and singles seeking to study God and follow his teachings.
-Our big outreach is Red Bird Mission in eastern Kentucky, whose food pantry we stock with hearty, healthy foods so all can eat throughout the year.
+The Pioneer Class is a closely knit supportive group of couples and single adults seeking to study God and follow his teachings.
+Our big outreaches are Red Bird Mission in eastern Kentucky, whose food pantry we stock with hearty, healthy foods so all can eat throughout the year; Hildegart House; and God's Design, as well as other worthy projects brought up during the year.
 We welcome all to our class.

 Room: 156